 With a confirmed COVID-19 case on campus, the campus will consider a short class suspension of up to 7 days for areas in which the positive occupant was present (see Part 2, Section III.B.
-Tracing, Tracking, and Isolation), along with building and facility closure to clean and disinfect (see Part 2, Section III.B.
+Tracing, Tracking, and

+Isolation), along with building and facility closure to clean and disinfect (see Part 2, Section III.B.
 Tracing, Tracking, and Isolation > Enhanced Cleaning).
 The campus should also contact the NYS Contact Tracer Initiative in consultation with local/State officials.
 Shutdowns may involve a rolling campus closure (e.g., of 14-28 days) as required by internal and external monitoring criteria.

-- In the event of a campus-wide shutdown or a targeted shutdown of particular areas on a campus, only those previously identified as essential, in their job descriptions, will report to campus. - o Managers of CUNY staff who are not able to remotely perform all of their job duties should look for ways to minimize everyone's potential exposure, including: where possible, combining remote and onpremises work; staggering schedules to enable employees to use public transit during off-peak times; implementing staffing rotations; condensing work weeks, with more hours but fewer days as during the summer; and, for those who are working on-site, utilizing stringent social-distance strategies, as per the March 15, 2020 message from the Chancellor. - To minimize the risk to essential staff (including IT personnel, custodians, public safety officers, and facilities staff), general access to campus areas that are closed should be limited to the extent possible (e.g., access to impacted areas should be limited except by appointment).
-Campuses can be contacted for specific information as per the March 20, 2020, message from the Chancellor.
+- Updated 09/21: In the event of a campus-wide shutdown or a targeted shutdown of particular areas on a campus, school presidents and deans can decide at their discretion what facilities, such as libraries and laboratories, are essential. - o Managers of CUNY staff who are not able to remotely perform all of their job duties should look for ways to minimize everyone's potential exposure, including: where possible, combining remote and on-premises work; staggering schedules to enable employees to use public transit during off-peak times; implementing staffing rotations; condensing work weeks, with more hours but fewer days as during the summer; and, for those who are working on-site, utilizing stringent social-distance strategies, as per the March 15, 2020 message from the Chancellor. - o To minimize the risk to essential staff (including IT personnel, custodians, public safety officers, and facilities staff), general access to campus areas that are closed should be limited to the extent possible (e.g., access to impacted areas should be limited except by appointment).
+Campuses can be contacted for specific information as per the March 20, 2020, message from the Chancellor. - New 09/21: The college will establish protocols for ramping down research and moving to remote work if necessary.